Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 `Public Cloud`{.action} > Select your tenant > `Network / Gateway`{.action} > `Public IP`{.action}

-You can also get your OVHcloud Internet Gateway's Public IP by using our APIs:
+You can also get your OVHcloud Internet Gateway's Public IP via the following API:

 > [!api]
 >
 > @api {v1} /cloud GET  /cloud/project/{serviceName}/region/{regionName}/gateway/{id}
 >

+> [!success]
-You can find more details about how to use OVHcloud APIs with this guide: [First Steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps)
+> If you are not familiar with the OVHcloud API, read our [First Steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps) guide.

-If you want to use your Kubernetes cluster to know your Gateway Public's IP, you can run these commands:
+If you want to use your Kubernetes cluster to know your Gateway Public's IP, you can run this command:

 ```bash
 kubectl run get-gateway-ip --image=ubuntu:latest -i --tty --rm